bokkypoobah/HoprTokenAudit/README.md

 Bok Consulting Pty Ltd has been commissioned to perform an audit on the Ethereum smart contracts.

 This audit has been conducted on Hopr's source code as described in [AUDIT.md](https://github.com/hoprnet/hoprnet/blob/f38c4afd707b150f48095140fbaa6285d22efe5f/packages/ethereum/AUDIT.md).
 After an initial review (see recommendations below), the source code was updated in commit [663ed42](https://github.com/hoprnet/hoprnet/pull/969/commits/663ed4292cabe218923322133d3058d8cdae86a9) into [https://github.com/hoprnet/hoprnet/tree/release/titlis](https://github.com/hoprnet/hoprnet/tree/release/titlis).
+After the second review, the source code was updated in [PR #1265](https://github.com/hoprnet/hoprnet/pull/1265).

 <br />